SosirisTseng/BEBI-5009/docs/julia/02-collections.md

-# Collections
+# Collections and sequencies

-It is better to get organized When the amount of data gets large.
 Built-in collections provide the most basic way to tidy up a bunch of data.
 They are categorized by `mutability` and `accessing method` orthogonally.

-The values of a `immutable` collection cannot be updated it's built, while a `mutable` collection allows user to edit after its creation.
+The values of a `immutable` collection cannot be updated after its creation, while a `mutable` collection can.

 The elements in `sequential` collections are accessed by *integer indices*, while those in `associative` collection are accessed by *keys*.

 !> In Julia, the index starts from **1**, as in R, MATLAB, and Fortran.

+## Ranges

+Ranges are cheap options for evenly-spaced number sequences.

 ## Tuples